louislefevre/onyx/docs/Report.md

 #### 2.2.3 GitHub Projects <a name="2.2.3"></a>
 The GitHub repository known as [Awesome Compilers](https://github.com/rsumner31/awesome-compilers) includes a list of compilers and interpreters composed by various users[18], making it useful to review a large selection of projects all at once.
 Based on the descriptions and features lists for the 36 repositories included, not a single one was designed to target an audience of beginners nor specifically solve the discussed issues.

-### 2.3 Aims & Objectives <a name="2.3"></a>
+## Chapter 3 - Requirements <a name="3"></a>
 The primary purpose of The Onyx Compiler is to fill the void caused by the lack of learning-based languages, and is designed solely with beginners in mind.
 The compiler is not meant to be complex, and is instead designed to be as simple as possible in order to teach the foundations of programming.
-Each of the problems previously discussed this project aims to solve, with the following detailing the main goals hoped to be achieved.
+This project aims to solve each of the problems previously discussed, with the following detailing the main goals hoped to be achieved.

-#### 2.3.1 Insightful Error Messages <a name="2.3.1"></a>
-The compiler will provided detailed, easy to read error messages for the user.
-The information will be presented in plain English without the use of jargon, and give a clear indication as to where the error occurred using coloured markings, syntax returns, and line numbers.
-Coupled with this will be information that guides the user on how the issue may have come about, how it may be solved, and links to the appropriate Onyx documentation.

-#### 2.3.2 Intuitive Syntax <a name="2.3.2"></a>
-Syntax will be designed so it reads similarly to regular English, uses intuitive mathematical expressions, and reduces the amount of syntax required for certain expressions (e.g. dynamic  typing to remove the need to declare variable types).
-The objective is to make it at easy as possible for users to understand what each line of code is doing just by reading through the source code.

-#### 2.3.3 Basic Functionality <a name="2.3.3"></a>
+### 3.1 Basic Functionality <a name="3.1"></a>
+The original goal was to keep the language simple with only the bare minimum amount of features, typically those taught in introductory programming courses.
+After reviewing such courses and consulting with tutors, there were five main features to be included: variables, operators, conditionals, loops, and functions.
 Given that the compiler is aimed solely at learners, the amount of functionality required is not great.
 The intention is to only focus on the basics, and so it will only include as much.
-These are the five main concepts that Onyx intends to teach its users about:
-- Data types
-- Variables
-- Expressions/Statements
-- Conditionals
-- Loops
-By only including the core components it reduces the amount of information users are presented with, preventing information overload and stopping them from feeling overwhelmed.
+These are the five main concepts that Onyx intends to teach its users about, and is essentially the ultimate goal for users to meet.
+The purpose of only including the core components is that it reduces the amount of information users are presented with, preventing information overload and stopping them from feeling overwhelmed.

-#### 2.3.4 Simple Setup <a name="2.3.4"></a>
-A sad truth is that there are a portion of users, particularly non tech-savy ones, who get stuck on the setup and that alone can be enough to dissuade someone from continuing.
-That is why Onyx aims to make setup as easy as possible through the use of Java, as the JVM provides the opportunity for cross-compatibility amongst platforms to remove the need for using a specific operating system.
-Its even feasible that it could run on phones, reducing the technological requirement away from computers.
-Furthermore, Onyx will be capable of running from an executable file without any installation, only requiring the user to download the program to begin.

-## Chapter 3 - Requirements <a name="3"></a>
-Before planning the project, it needed to be decided what functionality the compiler would actually include.
-The original goal was to keep the language simple with only the bare minimum amount of features, typically those taught in introductory programming courses, so that precondition had to be kept in mind.
-After reviewing such courses and consulting with tutors, there were five main features to be included: variables, operators, conditionals, loops, and functions.
-These were perhaps the most common pieces of functionality taught to beginners in a learning environment, so it become vital that the compiler contained these components.

-To compliment this it was required to include data types.
+### 3.2 Data Types, Variables, & Scope <a name="3.2"></a>
+Data types to be included are: integers, doubles, booleans and strings.
+The purpose of this selection is provide the common data types only for a wide selection of use cases, whilst avoiding the more niche types that rarely see use and would not typically be used by beginners.
+To also avoid unexpected results and remove the need for understanding type compatibility, only values of the same type can be used together in expressions or an error will be returned.

 Originally the goal was to only allow explicit variable declarations, where the user would have to define the type of a variable during declaration before it could be used.
 However, this idea was abandoned as providing the user with another thing to be concerned with was outside the boundaries of the projects goal of minimalism.
 Instead variables are implicit and do not need to be declared or given a type, only assigned.
-It would be possible for variables to be assigned values of different data types regardless of the type the previous value was, though it would not be possible to use contrasting data types with one another.
+It would be possible for variables to be assigned values of different data types regardless of the type the previous value was, though it would not be possible to use variables containing contradictory data types with one another.

-A greatly important feature was the addition of detailed error messages.
+The compiler also removes a number of features typically found in languages, such as that of scope.
+All variables can be accessed globally, with no such thing as local variables.
+Whilst this would be an issue in a more large scale language, the simple nature of Onyx makes this viable whilst removing the need for the user to learn about scoping at this level.

+### 3.3 Intuitive Syntax <a name="3.3"></a>
+Syntax will be designed so it reads similarly to regular English, uses intuitive mathematical expressions, and reduces the amount of characters required for certain expressions (e.g. dynamic typing to remove the need to declare data types).
+The objective is to make it at easy as possible for users to understand what each line is doing just by reading through the source code.
+For example, a loop would be written as ```loop myVar from 0 to 100 (inclusive)```.

+### 3.4 Insightful Error Messages <a name="3.4"></a>
 One of the greatest pitfalls among novice programmers is their inability to read and understand error messages, often due to their verbose and jargon-filled nature.
 It is common among popular languages for error messages to be returned as a long and confusing mess, which while useful for experienced users, can be devastatingly difficult to decipher for learners.
-Its a goal of Onyx to instead provide the user with simple yet explanatory error messages; giving a clear indication for where the error occurred, what caused it, and a possible explanation for how to fix it.
+Its a goal of Onyx to instead provide detailed, easy to read error messages for the user.
+Information will be presented in plain English without the use of jargon, and show where the error occurred using coloured markings, syntax returns, and line numbers.
+The simple yet explanatory error messages are intended to give a clear indication for where the errors location, what caused it, and a possible explanation for how to fix it.

-The compiler also removes a number of features typically built into languages, such as that of scope.
-All variables can be accessed globally, with no such thing as local variables.
-Whilst this would be an issue in a more large scale language, the simple nature of Onyx makes this viable whilst removing the need for the user to learn about scoping at this level.
+### 3.5 Simple Setup <a name="3.5"></a>
+An unfortunate truth is that there are a portion of users, particularly non tech-savy ones, who get stuck on the setup and that alone can be enough to dissuade someone from continuing.
+That is why Onyx aims to make setup as easy as possible through the use of Java, as the JVM provides the opportunity for cross-compatibility amongst platforms to remove the need for using a specific operating system.
+Its even feasible that it could run on phones, reducing the technological requirement away from computers.
+Furthermore, Onyx will be capable of running from an executable file without any installation, only requiring the user to download the program to begin.

 ## Chapter 4 - Design <a name="4"></a>
 Designing of the project involved planning in three areas: the layout and structure of the compilers source code, the syntax of the language (also known as the language specification), and the graphical user interface (the GUI).
 Its important that each of these aspects were targetted individually, as it made objectives far clearer and removed the need for consistent revisions during development.